BudaIA/bluemix-egobot/README.md

 # Setup instructions coming...

 If you have been working with the Watson service and Python before, you probably already have everything installed.
-If not, you need to install Python and then head over to the Watson Developer Tools and follow the link to the Python SDK.
+If not, you need to install Python and then head over to the Watson Developer Tools and follow the link to the [Python SDK](https://github.com/watson-developer-cloud/python-sdk).
 Install the SDK, too.
 Now download a copy of this repository or clone it.
-To use the tool, copy config.json.sample to config.json and insert your service credentials.
+To use the tool, copy `config.json.sample` to `config.json` and insert your service credentials.
 Note that the service URL depends on the IBM Bluemix region.
 It is shown as part of the credentials.
+You can read here more about [how to manage the Bluemix service keys](https://www.ibm.com/blogs/bluemix/2017/06/manage-bluemix-service-keys-via-cli/).

 English setup:
 ```